 Marketing experts always advise a provider of goods or services to differentiate him or herself from everyone else.
 We also can flip this around use that same tactic here, as well, from the consumer’s side of things.
 While you look at different lawyers’ websites, ask yourself, “what does this person or firm have that’s different from all the others?”
 As I noted early on, claims of experience, or being tough and aggressive, or having worked as a police officer or prosecutor or the like are about as distinctive as spots on a Dalmatian.
 The big trend now is to load up on testimonials, and some operations are very good at soliciting and then posting them by the boatload, but those, along with the various kinds of ratings or “reviews,” while they seem to imply quality, have no more real substance to them than meaningless slogans like “results matter.”
 This is not Ebay, where you scan for bad reviews of sellers who take money and never send the merchandise.
 You need to go beyond these simple tricks and look for sites that provided genuine and useful information.
 Little blurbs about how cases have been settled in the past may seem informative, but they don’t provided any real information.
 Contrast that with the DUI section of this blog, for example, where I have written and published more than 325 articles, to date

 Although anyone can use the phrase “DUI lawyer,” if you want the best kind of help in a DUI case, then look for a lawyer who concentrates in this field.
 For my part, almost all of my day-to-day work involves DUI and driver’s license restoration cases (and those arise from multiple DUI convictions), meaning that drunk driving cases are at the core of virtually everything I do.
 I don’t handle rape or murder charges, don’t do home invasion case, or really anything that isn’t driving-related.
 You’ll see plenty of lawyers who “do” DUI cases – along with every kind of criminal charge they can list.
-That’s not any kind of “DUI lawyer” anymore than is some attorney who just won a complicated murder case; he or she may be a great trial lawyer, and certainly the person you should hire if you are charged with a homicide, but is also probably the last person with the skill set properly handle a DUI charge.
+That’s not a “DUI lawyer.”
+Neither is the attorney who just won a complicated murder case; he or she may be a great trial lawyer, and certainly the person you should hire if you are charged with a homicide, but is probably the last person with the skill set needed to properly handle a DUI charge.
 When I’m the consumer, I almost always avoid the “Jack-of-all-trades” types for any service I need.
 In the context of a DUI charge, I think that’s especially sound advice.

 You should be looking out for what this lawyer or that firm brings to the table that’s different from, or better than all the rest.
 That may be something conspicuous, or it may be something subtle.
 A lawyer who restricts his or her practice either geographically or to a certain area or areas of law is already differentiating him or herself.
 My DUI practice, as I noted before, is limited to the Greater-Detroit, Tri-County area, whereas it’s counterpart – my driver’s license restoration practice, is open to people no matter where in the world they live, as long as it’s a Michigan license revocation at issue (all of my license appeal hearings take place in Livonia, however).
 Thus, I hit both the marks: geographical limitation and specific area of practice.
 In my case, however, that’s not done very subtlety, because I do make it a conspicuous part of my marketing strategy.